| Recent SCEC Published Research

 accounts for <1/3 of shortening rates between the San Gabriel

+Mountains and Palos Verdes Hills based on GPS observations.
 470. Hilley, G. E., J R. Arrowsmith, and E. M. Stone,

 Inferring Segment Strength Contrasts and Boundaries along Low-Friction